Table of Contents

 If you are able, it is also important to also record the contact information of any potential witnesses who can also verify what happened.

-Take a screenshot of your Uber/Lyft trip details
+Take a Screenshot of Your Uber/Lyft Trip Details

 This is vital.
 If at all possible, immediately following your Uber/Lyft accident in Virginia, take a screenshot of the trip details in the app itself.
 This verifies that you were indeed in the vehicle when you said you were, shows who your driver was, and establishes your route details.
 You will want to be able to show the details of when and where the ride originated, the destination, the driver’s name and vehicle information, and your proof of payment.